Run agents

 You interact with agents through the following primitives:

 - Agent is a defined set of capabilities.
-You can list available agents for your account via the API.
+You can list available Agents for your account via the API.
+See the Agent reference.

 - Thread is a container to hold context and history for agent work.
-Threads commonly are associated with a specific context, e.g. a
+Threads are commonly associated with a specific context, for example, a

-business_id. - Run is an individual execution of an agent within a thread.
+business_id.
+See the Thread reference. - Run is an individual execution of an agent within a thread.
+See the Run reference.

 The above example demonstrates an end-to-end workflow: